Skip to content

 Two very different experiences at 30,000 feet

 Economy seats.
-United gives you 30 to 31 inches of pitch on mainline narrowbodies.
-Spirit gives you 28 to 29.
+United gives you 30 to 31 inches (76 to 79 cm) of pitch on mainline narrowbodies.
+Spirit gave you 28 to 29 inches (71 to 74 cm).
 The two-inch difference is noticeable on anything longer than a quick hop.

 Extra legroom.
-United Economy Plus offers roughly 34 inches with priority boarding.
-Spirit’s Go Comfy offers 32 inches, rolling out fleet-wide through 2026.
+United Economy Plus offers roughly 34 inches (86 cm) with priority boarding.
+Spirit’s Go Comfy offered 32 inches (81 cm), a product Spirit was rolling out fleet-wide before it shut down.

-Spirit First (the rebranded Big Front Seat) deserves a fair look.
-Since June 2025, it bundles a carry-on, first checked bag, snacks and drinks including alcohol, priority boarding, reserved bin space, and streaming Wi-Fi.
-36 inches of pitch at 18.5 inches wide, no middle seat, priced from $12 to $250 depending on route and demand.
-As a budget premium product, it works.
+Spirit First (the rebranded Big Front Seat) was a genuinely good value while Spirit flew.
+From June 2025 it bundled a carry-on, first checked bag, snacks and drinks including alcohol, priority boarding, reserved bin space, and streaming Wi-Fi.
+It offered 36 inches (91 cm) of pitch at 18.5 inches (47 cm) wide, no middle seat, priced from $12 to $250 depending on route and demand.
+As a budget premium product, it worked.

 United’s premium tiers are a different class entirely.
 Polaris business on international routes offers lie-flat suites with sliding doors on newer aircraft.
-Domestic First provides 37 to 42 inch pitch with complimentary meals.
-Spirit has nothing in this category.
+Domestic First provides 37 to 42 inches (94 to 107 cm) of pitch with complimentary meals.
+Spirit had nothing in this category.

 Wi-Fi is a clear United win.
 Starlink is rolling out across the fleet, free for MileagePlus members, with 300+ regional aircraft equipped as of early 2026 and plans for 800+ by year-end.
 Non-Starlink planes cost $8 for members, $10 for non-members.
-Spirit charges $5.99 to $7.99 and availability is inconsistent.
+Spirit charged $5.99 to $7.99 with inconsistent availability.

 Winner: standard legroom